ruuda/musium/docs/index.md

  * Optimized to run in resource-constrained environments, such as a Raspberry Pi.
  * Responsive design, supports both mobile and desktop.
  * Logarithmic volume control and loudness normalization.
- * Last.fm and Listenbrainz scrobbling.
+ * Last.fm and ListenBrainz scrobbling.

 ## Limitations

  * Musium is not a tagger, it expects your files to be tagged correctly already.
  * Supports only flac, with no intention to support other audio formats.
  * Requires Linux, with no intention to become cross-platform.
- * Uses raw Alsa, with no intention to support PulseAudio.
+ * Uses raw <abbr>ALSA</abbr>, with no intention to support PulseAudio or PipeWire.

 ## Getting started